Ada Villa at the Windamere

 Alexandra David Neal: a similar suite to Knebworth, again this room is quite large – with a fireplace.
 It was named after the famous French lady who dressed up as a monk and managed to get into what was at that time was the reclusive and forbidden country of Tibet.
 Today, French groups come to

 Prince Peter of Greece: situated upstairs in the main house, this is a full colonial suite (twin/double beds), with a second single bedroom and bathroom + fireplace.
 Beautifully furnished, with high class Indian rugs.
 The Prince actually stayed here (he was related to the present Duke of Edinburgh).

 Chogyal of Sikkim

 Chogyal of Sikkim: named after our famous guest, the King of Sikkim (he was formally introduced to his second wife at Windamere).
-A gorgeous room, with twin beds, large sitting area, second single room, bathroom and fireplace – again, beautifully furnished with high class Indian rugs.
+A gorgeous room, with twin or double beds, large sitting area, second single room, bathroom and fireplace – again, beautifully furnished with high class Indian rugs.

 Princess of Siam

 Princess of Siam: when Thailand was known as Siam, the Princess stayed here.
 A twin or double bedded suite, with a large sitting area, separate single room, fireplace, chaise longue and bathroom.
 The present Princess of Thailand has also stayed in this suite, as has the present Thai Ambassador to India.
 Beautiful Indian rugs from Kashmir.

 Begum Aga Khan: twin/double bedded, fireplace, sitting area, separate single room and